FIFA Hands Morocco Points Boost, Now 8th Best in the World After AFCON Verdict

 At the heart of the dispute is a post-match complaint from the Royal Moroccan Football Federation (FRMF), which triggered a review of the final after Pape Gueye’s decisive extra-time goal.

-CAF’s Appeal Board ruled in favour of Morocco, citing Senegal’s 17-minute walk-off in protest of a late penalty as a forfeiture.
+CAF’s Appeal Board ruled in favour of the host nation, citing Senegal’s 17-minute walk-off in protest of a late penalty as a forfeiture.

-In its statement, the board said Senegal had been "declared to have forfeited the final match" with the "result of the match being recorded as 3-0 in favour" of Morocco.
+In its statement, the board said the Teranga Lions had been 'declared to have forfeited the final match' with the 'result of the match being recorded as 3-0 in favour' of Morocco.

 Source: Getty Images

-That verdict effectively overturned Senegal’s 1-0 win on January 18 and handed the title to Morocco.
+That verdict effectively overturned Senegal’s 1-0 win on January 18 and handed the title to the Atlas Lions.

-They now sit just 1.68 points behind the Netherlands in seventh.
+They now sit just 1.68 points behind the Netherlands in seventh place.

 Senegal, on the other hand, saw no addition to their previous tally and remain 14th globally with 1684.85 points, now second on the continent.

-Following FIFA’s ranking update, fans took to social media to share their reactions:
+Following FIFA’s ranking update, fans took to social media to share their reactions to Morocco rising in the rankings after the AFCON saga.

 @Sibu_Excel wrote: